Was there intention to deceive in the Hall et al. study?

 Some people argue that this study is irrelevant, since the advantage of the low-carbohydrate diet comes from the loss of appetite, and therefore forcing diets to be isocaloric worsens the result of the low-carb diet.
 I agree that the advantage has to do with the loss of appetite, but not because of the resulting reduction in the caloric intake (see).
-In my opinion, the correct comparison is in ad libitum low-carb diet (something that was not done in this study and therefore it is another thing not to like about this study), the low-carb diet is really low-carb (something also not done in this study) and the low-fat diet adjusts their calories to those consumed in the low-carb group: two isocaloric diets in which some participants are starving while others don’t.
+In my opinion, the correct comparison is an ad libitum low-carb diet (something that was not done in this study and therefore it is another thing not to like about this study), where the low-carb diet is really low-carb (something also not done in this study) versus a low-fat diet that adjusts its calories to those consumed in the low-carb group: two isocaloric diets in which some participants are starving while others don’t.
 And then we wait to see what happens in the long term.
 May be ultra-low-fat diet don’t make you hungry and allow long-term weight loss, but that is something we can’t conclude from this study.

 In conclusion, I don’t doubt that an ultra-low-fat diet could, hypothetically, be more effective for weight loss than a low-carb diet.
-But first they must clarify how they will they tune their diet so that it is not a health hazard.
+But first they must clarify how they will tune the diet so that it is not a health hazard.
 If they succeeded with that, I wouldn’t argue against promoting this diet: it may be an option for weight loss.
 But today the questions are, for how long can you follow their ultra-low-fat diet in this study?
 What is the risk of not eating enough essential fatty acids or vitamins?
 What real foods can people eat to get those essential nutrients without, at the same, exceed the limits imposed on total fat intake?
-In any case, what we need to make clear is that in this study they speak of “dietary fat restriction” but they virtually remove dietary fat from the diet.
+In any case, what we need to make clear is that in this study they speak of «dietary fat restriction» but they virtually remove dietary fat from the diet.
 Their findings can never be extrapolated to other conditions.
-Don’t let them fool you: this study was not a comparison of “fat restriction” versus “carbohydrate restriction” for weight loss.
+Don’t let them fool you: this study was not a comparison of «fat restriction» versus «carbohydrate restriction» for weight loss.

 This study has been proposed (see) as proof that insulin can’t explain why low-carb diets produce greater weight loss than other diets with the same calories (see) .
 Falacious and opportunistic argument.
 Firstly because we can not talk about «diet» when the participants didn’t even follow this way of eating for a whole week.
 And the same food has different effects within our body depending on the diet we followed in the previous days.
 The adaptation period should have been respected.
 And secondly because what has been seen in this experiment is that if fat intake is practically zero (ultra-low fat diet), at least in the very short term the rate of fat oxidation is maintained high and therefore our body burns more fat than the amount ingested.
 And consequently you lose body fat.
 That is, if we have alcohol and one match, in this experiment alcohol has been removed and it has been found that under these conditions there is no fire when you light the match.
 Does that mean that the match has nothing to do with the fire when there is plenty of alcohol?
 That is, have they demonstrated with this study that with a healthy fat intake keeping blood insulin levels low doesn’t play a role in the accumulation of body fat?
 Obviously not, they haven’t demonstrated that.
 Moreover, the hypothesis of insulin would be the opposite of what they tried to prove.
 In the analogy the insulin hypothesis would be that if there is no match, alcohol is not going to burn.
 Both «extreme situations» are possible and confirming one of them doesn’t mean the other one is false.